For industry, the pandemic changed the game

 For too many industrial companies in the Kingdom of Saudi Arabia and the wider Middle East, data is still inaccessible and disconnected.
 It takes more time to find the data than to build solutions that create value.
 Compare that to the consumer world, where data is instantly accessible anywhere, anytime, and applications use machine learning to learn from our behavior and make recommendations.

 To solve this fundamental data problem in industry, we need new ways of working with data.
-One absolutely essential tool is the new, rapidly growing discipline of data operations (DataOps).
+One absolutely essential tool is the new, rapidly growing discipline of data operations (DataOps) – a collaborative data management practice focused on improving the communication, integration and automation of data flows between data managers and consumers across an organization.

 What is DataOps?

-DataOps can be defined as a new discipline which typically comprises a team of data experts (think: data scientists, analysts, architects, and the like) who exist to “provide the tools, process and organizational structures to support the data-focused enterprise.”
+DataOps can be defined as an agile, process-oriented methodology for developing and delivering analytics.
+It typically comprises a team of data experts (think: data scientists, analysts, architects, and the like) who exist to “provide the tools, process and organizational structures to support the data-focused enterprise.”

 DataOps engineers and teams are tasked with bringing data to data customers throughout the organization, internal and external, and making their data do more for the company.